eGovPDX/portlandor/web/themes/custom/rain/README.md

 ## Starting Pattern Lab and watch task

-For now, you will need to run two separate tasks to watch your pattern's sass files and run Pattern Lab:
+For now, you will need to run two separate tasks to watch your pattern's Sass files and run Pattern Lab:

   1. `npm start`
   2. `npm run pl:start`